racingthebeam/beam256/docs/DEVLOG.md

   - unconditional jumps
   - extend maths operations with support for signed operations and immediate values

+NB: need to extend assembler to support `.org`, `.align`, and literal data

 That's ambitious but if we can knock all that out in a day then next Sunday we can do all the conditional jumps, of which there seem to be dozens, and looks like an all-round miserable time.
 After *that* we can finally start looking at some hardware.

 As you can see I'm doing everything I can to avoid setting up a TypeScript pipeline.